Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ![](../media/purview-lab2.png)

-### Task 1 : Publish the sensitivity label to user
+### Task 1: Publish the sensitivity label to the user

 In this task, you'll focus on publishing existing sensitivity labels in Microsoft Purview.
 The process involves navigating through the Information Protection section and selecting specific labels to be published.
 This step is crucial for making the defined sensitivity labels accessible and applicable to all users within the organization.